TRACON Pharmaceuticals Inc. (TCON) and the Battle of Fundamentals vs. Technicals

-TRACON Pharmaceuticals Inc. (NASDAQ:TCON) went up by 7.31% from its latest closing price compared to the recent 1-year high of $12.20.
-The company’s stock price has collected 10.60% of gains in the last five trading sessions.
+TRACON Pharmaceuticals Inc. (NASDAQ:TCON) went down by -8.87% from its latest closing price compared to the recent 1-year high of $12.20.
+The company’s stock price has collected -1.07% of loss in the last five trading sessions.
 Press Release reported on 01/06/21 that TRACON Pharmaceuticals to Present at the H.C.
 Wainwright Virtual BioConnect 2021 Conference

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.